devrianmendes/artelamour/README.md

 - Store the materials used in your final products, including purchased quantity, unit of measure, and cost value.
 You can edit and delete them, but if a material is associated with a final product, first you need to desassociate or delete the final product first.

-- Associate the materials and quantities used with the final product, where the application will calculate the material cost considering the material's cost value and the profit percentage you want.
-You can edit and desassociate them.

-Associate the materials and quantities used to the final product, where the application will calculate the cost of the material considering the cost value of the material and the profit percentage you want.
+- Associate the materials and quantities used to the final product, where the application will calculate the cost of the material considering the cost value of the material and the profit percentage you want.
 You can edit and unlink them.

-# Resources
+# Technologies used

 In this project, I learned the usefulness of several technologies that I hadn't had the opportunity to work with before, and some that I wasn't even familiar with.

-For the database, I used MySQL and utilized Prisma as the ORM.

-The backend was written in TypeScript in a Node.js environment, with the help of Express.js for server creation.
-For user authentication, jsonwebtoken and bcryptjs was used for password encryption.
-I used Multer for image storage.

-The frontend was developed using React.js.
+- **Backend**:
+  - **Language/Framework**: TypeScript, Node.js, Express.js
+  - **Authentication**: JSON Web Tokens (jsonwebtoken), bcryptjs
+  - **File Management**: Multer for image uploads

+- **Database**:
+  - MariaDB, managed with Prisma ORM

+- **Frontend**:
+  - React.js for a responsive and interactive UI

+# Prerequisites
+- **Node.js** 16.x
+- **MariaDB** 10.11+
+- **Git** to clone the project (use the command git clone https://github.com/devrianmendes/artelamour.git)
+- **Enviroment variables**
+  - Create a file '.env' in the root with the following variables:
+    - DATABASE_URL: Database url conection
+    - JWT_SECRET: Secret key for JWT token generation

+# Local dependencies
+After cloning the project, run the command **npm install** in the root directory to install all dependencies

 You can check the application [here](http://artelamour.s3-website-sa-east-1.amazonaws.com/)